Shrutiaw/embsys310/Assignment1/Assignment 1a.md

 An example of Embedded System is a digiat camera.
 The basic functions of digital camera are :
--Capture images.
+-Capture images ,
--Stores images in digital format .
+-Stores images in digital format ,
--Download images to Computer System.
+-Download images to Computer System,

 The advantage of didgital camera is there no need of film.
 The images are stored in the the form of data in the memory.